Alden, Illinois

 Alden (/'ɑːldɪn/ AWL-dihn), elevation 1004 ft, is an unincorporated community and census-designated place in McHenry County, Illinois, United States.
 It was named a CDP for the 2020 census, at which time it had a population of 113.

 History

 Alden was laid out in 1844, and named after Alden, New York, the native home of a large share of the first settlers.
-A post office called Alden has been in operation since 1844.
+A post office called Alden had been in operation since 1844.
+However, as of year 2023 a post office no longer is present in Alden.